karimagnusson/kuzminki-ec/README.md

 - Ability to use postgres functions
 - Improved ability to cache statements

 Attention!
-I am in some doubt as to whether to continue to maintain this version for Akka due to lack of interest.
-If you wish to see this project continue, you might want to give it a star or leave a comment by creating an issue.

-Attention!
 There are some changes to the API in this version.
 They affect INSERT, UPDATE and DELETE.

 #### Sbt